viam-modules/viam-revolution-pi/README.md

 # viam-revolution-pi

 A modular component for Viam that adds support for the Revolution Pi PLC platform

 ## setup

 Please follow the [Revolution Pi](https://revolutionpi.com/en/tutorials/quick-start-guide) setup documentation to configure your Revolution Pi.
 The majority of the configuration for a Revolution Pi occurs within [PiCtory](https://revolutionpi.com/en/tutorials/what-is-pictory).
+The module does not require any additional component configuration.

 ### GPIO and PWM